SVG Viewbox - An Interactive Guide

 So far, we manually set the height and the width of the viewbox, so that the aspect ratio is unchanged.
 But what do the browsers do when the viewbox aspect ratio does not match the viewport aspect ratio?
 Do they squish the svg into the available space?

-• If it is meet, which is the default, then the viewbox is made to fit inside the space.
+, which is the default, then the viewbox is made to fit inside the space. - If it is

 The red rectangle represents the viewbox, like before.
 The blue/purple box represents the part of the image that will be drawn inside the viewport (which is the right-side SVG).

-Here, meetOrSlice has been set to slice.
-Go ahead and try out the 3 different values for the x parameter.
+.
+Go ahead and try out the 3 different values for the x

 Basically, the small blue box (viewport) is made to fit inside the red box (viewbox), either at the left-most side, or in the middle or in the right-most side.